StevenLeRoux/GoSlash/README.md

 # GoSlash

-GoSlash is a redirection service accessible via (http://)go/ that can be use in many ways to increase productivity or ease the day to day web browsing.
+GoSlash is a redirection service accessible via (http://)go/ that can be used in many ways to increase productivity or ease the day to day web browsing.

 For example :